DandyLyons/notes/content/Library/The Bible (WEB)/45 - Romans/Rom-09.md

 Why?
 Because they didn't seek it by faith, but as it were by works of the law.
 They stumbled over the stumbling stone;

 ###### v33
-even as it is written, "Behold, I lay in Zion a stumbling stone and a rock of offense; and no one who believes in him will be disappointed."
+even as it is [[Isa-28#v16|written]], "Behold, I lay in Zion a stumbling stone and a rock of offense; and no one who believes in him will be disappointed."

 ***
 [[Rom-08|← Romans 08]] | [[Romans]] | [[Rom-10|Romans 10 →]]